orrmendelson/AngularBase/README.md

 AngularBase
 ===========

-An Angular base project template, for general usage
+An Angular boilerplate.
+Simple.
+Running.
+Up to date.
+For everyone.
+Feel free to contribute and use.